covarep/covarep/vocoder/hmpd/README.txt

 It has been shown that analysis/re-resynthesis of the aHM model with LS solution (aHM-LS) has quasi-perfect reconstruction while providing among the most accurate sinusoidal parameters [5].
-Therefore, aHM-LS was used in the original works in order to minimize the impact of the harmonic analysis on the evaluation results.
-This ensures, as best as possible, that the results presented in [1,2,3,4] are due to the phase processing techniques, the studied subject, and not the harmonic analysis method.
+Therefore, aHM-LS was used in the original works [1,2,3,4] in order to minimize the impact of the harmonic analysis on the evaluation results.
+This ensures, as best as possible, that the results presented in [1,2,3,4] are due to the phase processing techniques, the subject studied, and not due to the harmonic analysis method.
 However, this doesn't mean that the results cannot be obtained with a simpler, and quicker, harmonic analysis method.
 Thus, the analysis step can be speed up by using a simple Peak Picking (PP)